 Include in BLOCK and SLICE/BLOCK template:

+Option 2: Include the following for customers that are JOEs.

 1. NET REQUIREMENTS

-BPA shall establish «Customer Name»’s Net Requirement based on its Total Retail Load minus: (1) «Customer Name»’s Dedicated Resources determined pursuant to section 3.3 of the body of this Agreement and listed in sections 2, 3, and 4 of this exhibit, and (2)Consumer-Owned Resources determined pursuant to section 3.6 of the body of this Agreement and listed in sections 7.1, 7.3, and 7.4 of this exhibit.
+BPA shall establish «Customer Name»’s Net Requirement based on its Total Retail Load minus: (1) the sum of each «Customer Name» Member’s Dedicated Resources determined pursuant to section 3.3 of the body of this Agreement and listed in sections 2, 3, and 4 of this exhibit, and (2) the sum of each «Customer Name» Member’s Consumer-Owned Resources determined pursuant to section 3.6 of the body of this Agreement and listed in sections 7.1, 7.3, and 7.4 of this exhibit.
 The Parties shall not add or remove resource amounts to change «Customer Name»’s purchase obligations from BPA under section 3.1 of the body of this Agreement except in accordance with sections 3.5, 3.6 and 10 of the body of this Agreement.

-BPA shall calculate a forecast of Net Requirement «Customer Name» for each year of the upcoming Rate Period as follows:
+BPA shall calculate a forecast of the portion of «Customer Name»’s Net Requirement that is attributable to each «Customer Name» Member for each year of the upcoming Rate Period as follows:

 Forecast of Total Retail Load

-BPA shall fill in the table in this section below with «Customer Name»’s Total Retail Load forecast as established pursuant to section 17.6 of the body of this Agreement.
+BPA shall fill in the tables in this section below with «Customer Name»’s Total Retail Load forecast and each «Customer Name» Member’s Total Retail Load forecast as established pursuant to section 17.6 of the body of this Agreement.

+1.1.1 «Customer Name»

 Drafter’s Note: Leave table blank at contract signing.